Frequently Asked Questions

 You can browse our website and order online 24 hours a day/7 days a week.
-Additionally, our knowledgeable customer support and sales teams are available from 7:00 a.m. to 8:00 p.m.
-CST Monday-Friday and from 9:00 a.m. to 1:00 p.m.
-CST Saturday.
+Additionally, our knowledgeable customer support and sales teams are available from 8:00 a.m. to 6:00 p.m.
+CST Monday-Friday.

 Our corporate headquarters is located in Dallas, Texas.
 Our address is: 5930 Royal Lane, Ste.
 E-151 Dallas, TX 75230.

 Customers have a wide range of options when it comes to making payments.
 These payment options include credit/debit cards, PayPal, paper checks (personal checks, cashier’s checks, money orders, online bill pay, bank drafts, or traveler’s checks), eCheck (ACH), bank wires, bitcoin, bitcoin cash, Ethereum, and Ripple.

-Yes, customers who pay with paper checks, bank wires, or bitcoin are eligible for a 4% discount off the listed credit/debit card or PayPal price.
+Yes, customers who pay with paper checks, or bank wires are eligible for a 4% discount off the listed credit/debit card or PayPal price.
 Bitcoin orders are eligible for a 3% discount off credit/debit card or PayPal price.

 In order to reduce incidents of fraud on PayPal, all customers who opt for this form of payment are required to create and use a “PayPal Verified Shipping Address.”
 Customers whose shipping addresses have not been verified by PayPal will not be permitted to make their purchases.

 There is no minimum amount for payments made with credit/debit cards, Paypal, paper checks, or bitcoin.
 Bank wires, however, require a minimum payment amount of $2,000 USD.
 The maximum amounts for each payment method are as follows:

 - Credit/debit cards payments have a maximum amount of $25,000.